espressif/esp-idf/docs/en/hw-reference/esp32/get-started-pico-devkitm-2.rst

 ==================  =================================================================================================================================
 Key Component       Description
 ==================  =================================================================================================================================
 ESP32-PICO-MINI-02       Standard ESP32-PICO-MINI-02 module soldered to the ESP32-PICO-DevKitM-2 board.
 The complete ESP32 system on a chip (ESP32 SoC) has been integrated into the module.
+Users can also select the board with ESP32-PICO-MINI-02U soldered.

 LDO                 5V-to-3.3V Low dropout voltage regulator (LDO).